State Actions Summary

 In the past several years, many states have introduced or enacted legislation to modify their CON programs.
 Changes range from fully repealing an existing CON program to creating a new CON program.
 However, most state legislation makes targeted changes to CON oversight, such as excluding specific facilities from CON review.

-- Currently, 35 states and D.C. maintain some form of CON program.
-States with CON laws most often regulate hospitals, outpatient facilities and long-term care facilities.
+- States with CON laws most often regulate hospitals, outpatient facilities and long-term care facilities.

 - Three states—Arizona, Minnesota and Wisconsin—do not officially operate a CON program, but they maintain several approval processes that function similarly to CON.